Phase diagram and eigenvalue dynamics of stochastic gradient descent in multilayer neural networks: Empirical phase diagram

 We consider a neural network with two hidden layers ($L=3$): the input layer has $n_0 = 3$ input neurons, the hidden layers have $n_1 = 32$ and $n_2 = 16$ neurons respectively, and the output is a scalar, $n_{L=3} = 1$.
 The task is regression and, as stated, the activation functions are hyperbolic tangents.
 Specifically, we use a teacher-student setting, where the training data for the network are generated from a teacher neural network with weight matrices $\overline{W}^{(l)}$ ($l=1,2,3$).
 The matrix elements in the teacher network, as well as the input data, are sampled from a normal distribution,

 Note that the (scaled) variance in the teacher weight matrices is equal to 1.
 This setup determines the output of the teacher network.

 The student network is defined with the same architecture as the teacher network, but with the intermediate weight matrix $W^{(2)}$ set to be trainable and initialised according to Eq.~(\ref{eq:Winit}).
 The first and final student weight matrices are identical to the corresponding teacher ones, $W^{(1)}= \overline{W}^{(1)}$, $W^{(3)}= \overline{W}^{(3)}$.
 This setting can be regarded as a variation of a Random Feature Neural Network \cite{rahimi_random_2007}, where instead of given random features, the linear combinations are given and the features representing the correct target feature space are learnt.
 From a theoretical perspective, this setting enables us to isolate the dynamics of a single layer and carry out a precise numerical study of the phase diagram and weight matrix dynamics.
+Moreover, using the teacher-student setting is useful as one has direct control over the target distribution for the student network, allowing one to check the theoretical predictions with experimental outcomes.

 In the numerical experiments discussed below, for each combination of hyperparameters, an ensemble $\cS$ with a total of $|\cS|=100$ teacher networks is generated, and each student network is trained on a different teacher network.
 The hyperparameters are selected as follows: the learning rate is varied from $\epsilon = 2^{-3}, \ldots, 2^8$ in powers of 2, with a batch size of $|\cB|=4$.
 Hence the temperature range is $T=\epsilon/|\cB| = 2^{-5}, \ldots, 2^6$.
 The inverse square root of the variance of the student weight matrix $W^{(2)}$ is varied as $1/\sigma_W=2^{-8}, \ldots, 2^3$.
-Each model is trained with the same number of iterations.
+Each model is trained with the same number of iterations $t=10^5$.
 A typical training set consists of $|\cD|=4000$ data points.